m0numetal/Ligo-Autismo/README.md

 {(1)(U)(U)}

-Whenever a creature enters the battlefield under you controll you may draw a card.
+Whenever a creature enters the battlefield under you control you may draw a card.

 {0}{3}